Tetra Tech

-Tetra Tech, Inc. is an American consulting and engineering services firm based in Pasadena, California.
-The company provides consulting, engineering, program management, and construction management services in the areas of water, environment, infrastructure, resource management, energy, and international development.
-Specific services for consulting and engineering projects include applied science, information technology, engineering, design, construction management, and operations and maintenance.
+Tetra Tech, Inc. is a leading global consulting and engineering services firm based in Pasadena, California.
+Tetra Tech is the leader in water, environment and sustainable infrastructure, providing high-end consulting and engineering services for projects worldwide.

 History

-Tetra Tech, Inc. was founded in 1966 as Water Management Group of Tetra Tech Inc., by four individuals in Pasadena, California, to provide engineering services to waterways, harbors, and coastal areas.
-The company has increased its size and scope of business substantially through internal growth and strategic acquisitions.
+Tetra Tech, Inc. was founded in 1966 as the Water Management Group of Tetra Tech Inc., by Nicholas Boratynski, Henri Hodara, Bernard LeMéhauté, and Don Stern.

 During its early years, the company designed waterway structures at harbors, ports, and marinas; supported water quality control projects; supported oil and gas exploration projects; and calculated the effects of offshore military activities for the Department of Defense.

-In 1977 Tetra Tech offered common stock on the American Stock Exchange and used this capital to expand its services, from developing methods to predict the level and frequency of floods and causes of acid rain to environmental impact studies of gas pipeline construction and installing Hydro Products equipment for the United States Navy.
+In 1977, Tetra Tech offered common stock on the American Stock Exchange and used this capital to expand its services, from developing methods to predict the level and frequency of floods and causes of acid rain to environmental impact studies of gas pipeline construction and installing Hydro Products equipment for the United States Navy.
 By 1979, Tetra Tech was helping to analyze data used in exploring the Alaska North Slope for oil.

-In 1982 Honeywell purchased Tetra Tech's U.S. operations and another group acquired Tetra Tech International.
-Under Honeywell, Tetra Tech's engineering services, especially environmental, grew steadily.
+In 1982, Honeywell purchased Tetra Tech's U.S. operations and another group acquired Tetra Tech International.
 The company phased out gas exploration and related products and phased in data systems.

-In 1988 Honeywell sold Tetra Tech's engineering division to a group of company employees.
-Dr. Li-San Hwang, who joined the company in 1967, led the new independent Tetra Tech.
+In 1988, Honeywell sold Tetra Tech's engineering division to a group of company employees.
+Dr. Li-San Hwang joined the company in 1967 and led the new independent Tetra Tech.
 Honeywell retained the data systems division and a Tetra Tech co-founder to head it.
-Since its split from Honeywell, the company has grown from 300 employees to more than 13,000.
+After its split from Honeywell, the company grew from 300 employees to more than 14,000 by December 2014.

-In 1991 Tetra Tech issued 1.4 million shares of stock on the Nasdaq exchange.
+In 1991, Tetra Tech issued 1.4 million shares of stock on the Nasdaq exchange.
 The cash infusion permitted more acquisitions of engineering firms specializing in water resources (urban drainage and flood control), civil engineering (bridges and waterway design), environmental restoration, and hazardous waste cleanup.
 Gross revenues totaled $96.5 million by 1994.

-During the early 2000s, the company's environmental remediation and water services continued to grow.
-There was also a transition in executive leadership.
-In 2005 Dr. Hwang retired, and Dan Batrack, who joined Tetra Tech in the early 1980s, became CEO.
+In 2005, Dr. Hwang retired, and Dan Batrack, who joined Tetra Tech in the early 1980s, became CEO.